MyExperimentalProjects/sturdy-spork/linkedlist/AddTwoNumbers.md

 ### Understanding the problem

 This is a very interesting problem which explains how integer addition can be done via linked lists.
 Consider addition of two numbers 342 and 465.
-The output of addition will be 579.
+The output of addition will be 807.

       3 4 2
     + 4 6 5
     --------
       8 0 7

-Our question here says the input will be in the form of linked lists representing 342 and 465.
+Our question here says the input will be in the form of *linked lists* representing 342 and 465.
-Also, it says the digits are stored in reverse order and each of their nodes contain a single digit. i.e. linked list for 342 will be like -
+Also, it says the digits are stored in __reverse order__ and each of their nodes contain a single digit. i.e. linked list for 342 will be like -

       2 -> 4 -> 3